Green Square, New South Wales: Precincts

-Upscale neighbourhood

-The apartments surrounding the Green Square Plaza and the Drying Green are upmarket.
-In particular, The Frederick on Zetland Avenue, which was named after council mayor and alderman of the 1930s The Honourable Frederick Green and designed by architect William Smart of Smart Design Studio, is a landmark building visible kilometres away and where the level of luxury in the building has been "dialled up several notches" to be even higher than Mirvac's luxury buildings nearby reflecting rapid gentrification.

-This apartment building, as well as Portman on the Park, will be the first buildings in Australia to seek WELLv2 Building Standard Certification, a global evidence-backed approach to measure the impact of the built environment on our physical and mental wellbeing.
-These buildings will be amongst the first in Australia to use KPMG’s newly developed, blockchain-based Building Assurance Solution (BAS) system.
-BAS was developed by KPMG and the Government of New South Wales, to provide a Trustworthy Index for buildings in NSW, storing detailed records from inception throughout its lifecycle on the materials and methods used, certifications achieved, and contractor details.
-This will enable regulators to track products from source to installation and to provide buyers with assurance about quality, as well as help insurers price risk and associated insurance premiums.

 Zetland Avenue west

 Zetland Avenue west is a new tree-lined boulevard inspired by avenues in Manhattan with a long row of aligned traffic lights.

+The magnitude of the gentrification is unprecedented and is most pronounced in Zetland Avenue west with apartment prices far exceeding prior records set in the area, with apartments selling for as much as $4,675,000 in 2021.
+In part, this premium is due to the unique angle and elevation of the street with panoramic views of the city.

 Ebsworth Street

-Ebsworth Street is Sydney’s first new high street in a century.
+Ebsworth Street is Sydney's first new high street in a century.

 Green Square Library and Plaza

-Green Square Library and Plaza is an urban living room located at the heart of the Green Square Town Centre and includes a 3,000 sqm library and an 8,000sqm plaza.
+Green Square Library and Plaza is an urban living space located at the heart of the Green Square Town Centre and includes a 3,000 sqm library and an 8,000sqm plaza.
 The commission was won through an anonymous global design competition with the scheme unanimously selected by the jury, which included Pritzker Prize winner Glenn Murcutt.

 The library and plaza achieved a 5-star rating from the Green Building Council of Australia.
 Its sustainability features include a central wastewater system and a low energy displacement ventilation system within the library bookshelves.
 In response to its location within the water table, the underground library utilises a 3 layer waterproofing system.